vipulpathak113/FrontendInterviewQuestions/README.md

     Also, you may have multiple instances, each with its own properties and local state.
 It happens when you use React Component more than once.
 - React Element is what React Component Instance returns at run-time.
 It's a plain JavaScript       object that completely describes a DOM node.
     Multiple React Elements together form a virtual DOM, a tree-like structure that describes the UI of your React app.
+- In Promises **.finally()** does not recieve any arguments and neither it returns anything

+- The Critical Rendering Path are the steps the browser goes through to convert the HTML, CSS, and JavaScript into pixels on the screen.
+The critical rendering path includes the Document Object Model (DOM), CSS Object Model (CSSOM), render tree and layout.

+The DOM is created as the HTML is parsed.
+The HTML may request JavaScript that might alter the DOM.
+The HTML includes or makes requests for styles, which builds the CSSOM.

+The browser engine combines the two to create the Render Tree.
+Layout determines the size and location of everything on the page.
+Once layout is determined, pixels are painted to the screen.

+- Load Images file asynchrnously:
+    - Use loading="lazy"

+- Load JS file asynchrnously:
+    - Use async/defer

+- Load CSS file asynchronously:
+    - use media tag
+    ```html <link rel="stylesheet" href="style.css" media="all" onload="this.media=all"> ```
+    By default css is render blocking but using media="print" it thinks it is not necessary